AiursoftWeb/Infrastructures/doc/Kahla/What is Kahla.md

 Kahla exists as a sub-service in the Aiursoft microservices system.
 Enjoy all the rights to all of Aiursoft's high-level applications.

-Karaoke relies on [Aiursoft Stargate](../Stargate/What%20is%20Stargate.md) to implement message push.
+Kahla relies on [Aiursoft Stargate](../Stargate/What%20is%20Stargate.md) to implement message push.
 Rely on [Aiursoft Probe](../Integrated%20Website/Getting%20Started.md) to store images and files sent between users.

 ## Continue